 Some folks report hearing a “ping” to the attack of a note acoustically on SS frets.
 On an electric guitar, the amp is at least 51% of the tone (depending upon effects usage etc).
 I am not aware of many reports of a significantly different tone from SS frets when played amplified.

 I began working with and offering SS frets as soon as they first became available (begged Ken Warmoth for some raw wire when I first heard about it in 2001).
 As in all areas of my service, I do not try to push it on folks, but do suggest that players with a heavy fretting hand grip (fret eaters) consider SS for a longer lasting fret job (like Rob Fahey’s main gigging acoustics).
 I have fretted electric and acoustic guitars and electric basses with SS by request.

-Partial refrets are billed the full Plek level and set up $160 plus $7/fret (plus applicable additional qualifiers listed above).
+Partial refrets are billed the full Plek level and set up $180 plus $9/fret (plus applicable additional qualifiers listed above).

 Gloss finished PRS necks (set necks, rosewood fingerboards done in acrylic urethane over isolator ala Custom 22s etc, not EGs, CEs, Swamp Ash Specials etc) must have the fingerboard edges resprayed upon refretting as the finish material lets go and breaks out white when removing the old frets, cleaning slots and installing the new frets which looks terrible.
 As a former PRS employee, I just can’t let a refret on a high line PRS leave my shop looking and feeling that way, so I insist on refinishing that area so the refret looks and feels like OEM factory work.
-This cost is $100.
+This cost ranges from $100 to $150.

 If you really dig a guitar, how it fits your hand and body, the acoustic tone, then make it work for you.
 If not, then pass it along and find another one to fit the bill.